JAMB

 The first step you have to take is to divide your UTME score by eight i.e., if you score 200, after dividing it by 8, you will have 25.

 Then what can be added to 25 to give you at least 60?
-It means you will need 35 (70/2) which is an equivalent of 70% mark in PUTME.
+It means you will need 35 (70/2) which is the equivalent of 70% mark in PUTME.

 The above calculation or score is for candidates who want to study Medicine, Law, Economics, Computer science, and Engineering courses.
 These courses are very competitive in Nigerian Universities.

-Having 70% and above score in Post-UTME isn’t easy, and that is why a high JAMB score will relief your burden.
+Having a 70% and above score in Post-UTME isn’t easy, and that is why a high score will relieve you.

 If you want to study a less competitive course, having a score of 200 is all you need to stand a chance.

-I always advise candidates to check the previous sessional departmental cut-off mark of their school of choice to know if they will have chances of gaining admission.
+I always advise candidates to check the previous sessional departmental cut-off mark of their school of choice to know if they will have a chance of gaining admission.
 I believe that what happened in the past can serve as a clue to what will happen tomorrow.

 Bolarinwa Olajire